andrejlukic/dicegame-solver/Readme.md

-# Solving a game of dice using value iteration / Bellman optimality equations
+# Solving a game of dice using value iteration

 ## Introduction